kermitt2/datastet/Readme.md

 ## Build & Run

 Building the module requires JDK 1.8 or higher.
-First install and build the latest development version of GROBID as explained by the [documentation](http://grobid.readthedocs.org), together with [DeLFT](https://github.com/kermitt2/delft) for Deep Learning model support.
+First install and build the latest development version of GROBID (currently `0.7.2-SNAPSHOT`) as explained by the [documentation](http://grobid.readthedocs.org), together with [DeLFT](https://github.com/kermitt2/delft) (currently version `0.3.1`) for Deep Learning model support.

 Under the installed and built `grobid/` directory, clone the present module `datastet` (it will appear as sibling sub-project to grobid-core, grobid-trainer, etc.):